gouruiyu/Mobility_Bias_Viz/help.md

 #### Nearby Cameras of Businesses

-As you may notice, there is another option in the business overlays' drop-down called `Nearby Cams`.
-This toggle control will allow you to locate the nearby cameras upon selecting on a business marker and to view the traffic counts captured by them in the explorer panel.
+As one may notice, there is another option in the business overlays' drop-down called `Nearby Cams`.
+This toggle control will allow the user to locate nearby cameras upon selecting on a business marker and to view the traffic counts captured by them in the explorer panel.
 This is aimed to give user a brief understanding of the nearby traffic states.

 The **range** within which you wish to find nearby cameras can also be customized through the `red gear button` on the top left corner, and the radius is adjustable in **meters** through a slider input.
 Notice that the current maximum number of nearby cameras is set to default **3** (considering the basic usage), so the highlighted cameras will not exceed 3 however you adjust the radius.